Information on penalties, measures and pre-trial detention have been made available since 1984.

 A publication on the application rate’s calculation and an analysis of factors increasing the risk for expulsion were based on the data from 2017.

-Figures showing the nationalities of those sentenced to expulsion are available for 2017 and 2018.
+Figures showing the nationalities of those sentenced to expulsion are available since 2017.

 The Federal Statistical Office's collection of data on the convictions of minors and adults is based on extracts from the centrally managed register of convictions.
 This statistic has been compiled since 1946, and partially with data from 1936.
 For the years prior to 1948, statistical results are available in the form of tables, copies of which can be consulted or downloaded.